the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 Further Reading

-This article is part of our series of articles on a spiritual approach to yogic philosophy.
-In our article on karma yoga, we discuss the meaning (and describe the experience) of something like desirelessness.
-In our article on self discovery, we explore how the process of self-awareness is inextricably tied to our experience of other people.
+In our article on the meaning (or experience) karma yoga, we discuss the meaning (and describe the experience) of something that could readily be defined as desirelessness.
+In our article on the meaning of self discovery, we explore how the process of self-awareness is inextricably tied to our experience of other people.
+Our section on yoga practice contains a comprehensive guide to meditation (and answers a number of frequently-asked questions about mediation).

 Commentaries on the theme of pre-personal desire abound in the texts of the Dharma religions.
 For those looking to explore the theme of pre-personal desire in western philosophy, see Section B (entitled, “Self-Consciousness”) of G.W.F.
 Hegel’s Phenomenology of Spirit.
 And for more on the moody nature of experience in western philosophy, see German philosopher Martin Heidegger’s 1927 work, Being & Time (Division I, Chapter 5, Part A, Section 29).

 For more on the basic articulation of the problem of anxiety and the ego, see the work of David Loy.
+For spiritual aspirants looking for an introduction to Loy’s thinking, consider his book, Money, Sex, War, Karma: Notes for a Buddhist Revolution (2008, Wisdom Publications).
 For those with some background in Continental philosophy and psychotherapy, consider Loy’s book, Lack & Transcendence: The Problem of Death and Life in Psychotherapy, Existentialism, and Buddhism (2018 [1996], Wisdom).
-For spiritual aspirants looking for an introduction to Loy’s thinking, consider his book, Money, Sex, War, Karma: Notes for a Buddhist Revolution (2008, Wisdom Publications).